 This means you will have a lot more pocket space to splurge on better accommodations.

 By Chrysoula of Travel Passionate | Instagram

-Sometimes a male dancer performs, too, and his dancing includes incredible footwork, with many movements on his heels.
+Sometimes a male dancer performs, too.
+His dancing includes incredible footwork, with many movements on his heels.

-The whole performance is incredibly emotional and this is sensed by the audience.
+The whole performance is incredibly emotional and the audience senses this.

-The most authentic shows are those in the Sacromonte caves such as La Zambra de Maria La Canastera.
-This show has been running for over 50 years and the cave is one of the oldest flamenco cave venues in the city of Granada.
+The most authentic shows are those in the Sacromonte caves, such as La Zambra de Maria La Canastera.
+This show has been running for over 50 years.
+The cave is one of the oldest flamenco cave venues in the whole city of Granada.

 13. Walk the Maspalomas Sand Dunes, Gran Canaria

 By Anuradha of Country Hopping Couple | Facebook